 A tailored email marketing strategy can be highly effective for both customer acquisition and retention.
 Capturing the emails of potential customers through various content offerings, such as case studies, infographics and whitepapers is one strategy many companies use to grow their subscriber lists.
 But what’s next?

 Acquisition email campaigns can fast-track your efforts for bringing on new customers, but only if you’re strategic about it.
 Making sure your email subscriber data is clean and up-to-date is also critical in ensuring future email marketing success.
-No one likes poor quality emails, and even worse they can land your company on spam blacklists, which can massively hinder future email marketing efforts.
+No one likes poor quality emails, and even worse they can land your company on spam blocklist, which can massively hinder future email marketing efforts.

 Email marketing is also an excellent supplement to your other customer acquisition strategies.
 Use it to complement and optimize those strategies by integrating other efforts into your email campaigns.
 Promoting your referral program, integrating social media buttons for easy sharing, highlighting visual commerce, advertising brand partnerships and sweepstakes are all examples of strong email marketing crossovers.